KhaderMohammad/cloud/README.md

     google and youtube
 }

-followed command into the repository with new file in it. adnan
+followed command into the repository with new file in it. adnan google